Museum of Turkish Aeronautical Association: Museum

 Established on May 19, 2002, the museum covers an open-air exhibition area of 5294 m2, and is housed in a building of 287 m2.
 The historic parachute tower is situated within the museum's yard, where original and replica aircraft are on display.
 The museum building holds various documents, photos and objects related to the history of civil aviation in Turkey and the world.

 Photos of the Turkey's first aircraft factory, TOMTAŞ (which was in production in the 1920s), diverse uniforms, medals and decorations used by the THK (Türk Hava Kurumu), stamps printed for the THK, and mockups of the THK's training facilities in other cities are on display in the museum.
 Additionally, the museum contains mockups related to the flying tests carried out by the 17th-century Ottoman figures Lagari Hasan Çelebi and Hezarfen Ahmet Çelebi.

 Parachute tower

 The parachute tower was built by Turkish and Russian engineers in 1937.
 The 41.10 m-high tower conforms to the standards of the Fédération Aéronautique Internationale (FAI).
 It offers recreational parachute jumping between May and October.
 The jumping deck is situated on the third floor at 37.90 m, reached by stairs or elevator.
 Two cranes are available for holding the parachute of the jumper.
 Healthy people over age sixteen, weighing between 45–90 kg, are allowed to parachute jump under the guidance of instructors.

-An identical parachute tower is located in Izmir, Turkey.
+An identical parachute tower is located in İzmir, Turkey.